 This review has been updated!
 The original review was written about a year ago.
 For our thoughts on how the stroller has held up and additional things we’ve learned to love about our UppaBaby Vista, keep reading!
-(Any product bought after following one of the Amazon links helps to fund ianandwendy.com – Thank you!)
+(Any product bought after one of the Amazon links is followed helps to fund ianandwendy.com – Thank you!)

 Recently we took a road trip to the Grand Canyon and Santa Fe.
 We took along our Vista stroller from UPPAbaby.
 The stroller comes with both a bassinet and a regular stroller seat.
 We also bought the car seat adaptor which allows you to use the stroller with your car seat.
 The stroller frame itself weighs 18lbs, which isn’t light, but considering the big wheels, shock absorption and easy steering, isn’t that heavy, either.
 It folds easily and didn’t take up too much room in the back of our mid-sized SUV.